Submissions

 Featured and Reviewed Projects

 This section is an opportunity to review or showcase audio recordings, exhibits, festivals, films/videos, events, performances, and digital resources produced by or of interest to folklore practitioners and professionals.
-Contributions can be written by producers or a project or third parties.
-To contribute, please contact the editor listed prior to submitting.
-Photo essays and other creative formats are welcome.
+Contributions can be written by producers of a project or by third parties.

 Obituaries

-Please contact the Editor if you wish to write an obituary.
+Please contact the Editors if you wish to write an obituary.

 Submission Guidelines